Jump to topic

 - The presence of co-occurring mental health conditions.

-- The presence of additional substance abuse disorders.
+- The presence of additional drug use and substance abuse disorders.

 Young adults under the age of 30 represent the largest groups of alcoholics in the United States, with college drinking and binge drinking being a major problem.National Institute on Alcohol Abuse and Alcoholism